Today's Top Gainer

 Your Company undertakes on-boarding training for its directors to initiate them to the organization and its various operations including strategy, operations, organization structure, human resource, technology, risk management etc. They are also updated on all the latest developments in Corporate Governance to gain deeper insights into their roles and responsibilities.
 Further, the Company also invests in the learning of Board-level executives through seminars and conferences held in association with reputed institutions.
-The company has made the arrangement for internal training of Independent Directors.
-The Companys policy on Directors Training can be assessed on the corporate website at the link, http://nbccindia.gov.in/nbccindia/nroot /njsp/Policies.jsp.
+The Company has made the arrangement for internal training of Independent Directors.
+The Companys policy on Directors Training can be assessed on the corporate website at the link http://www.nbccindia.com/webEnglish /policies.

 EXTRACT OF ANNUAL RETURN

-The BRR describes the initiatives taken by the Company from social, environmental and governance perspectives.
-As a socially-responsible organization, NBCC conducts all its business activities in complete respect of the environment and society, and in line with its Corporate Governance guidelines.
+The Business Responsibility Report (BRR) describes the initiatives taken by the Company from social, environmental and governance perspectives.
+As a socially-responsible organization, NBCC conducts all its business activities in complete respect of the environment and society, and in line with its corporate governance guidelines.
 Detailed information on the Corporate Social Responsibility (CSR) activities is provided in the Business Responsibility Report as Annexure-VIII.

-Research and development in NBCC is focused on innovations in its three business areas Project Management Consultancy, Real Estate and Engineering Procurement and Construction.
+Research and development in NBCC is focused on innovations in its three business areas - Project Management Consultancy, Engineering Procurement and Construction and Real Estate.

 As most of the projects executed by NBCC are in line with the GRIHA norms, the equipments used are all energy efficient.